earlye/nephele/README.rst

     3285
     (aws)/stack:.../asg:.../:

-  It does not yet have a way to do variable substitution.

-* You can now reload your config using the `configReload` command.
+* You can now reload your config using the `config reload` command.

 * Started adding a command reference to this doc.